Carfin Shamrock F.C.: Two Shamrocks, the Hibernians, and the end of the club

-The Hibernians do not seem to have survived into 1894–95, but Shamrock, using the simple name Carfin at the start of the season, had something of an Indian summer, with a surprise 5–3 win at an unsettled Albion Rovers in the first round of the Scottish Qualifying Cup, and holding Kilmarnock F.C. to a 4–4 draw in the second round, before going out 4–2 in the replay.
+The club thereupon had something of an Indian summer, with a surprise 5–3 win at an unsettled Albion Rovers in the first round of the Scottish Qualifying Cup, and holding Kilmarnock to a 4–4 draw in the second round, before going out 4–2 in the replay.
 Shamrock's very last match was a 7–3 defeat at Airdrieonians in the final of the Airdrie Charity Cup, at the end of the 1894–95 season, not helped by having to use substitutes in place of three players who had not turned up.
 The club did not pay its subscription to the Scottish Football Association for the 1895–96 season and was therefore struck off the register.
 The club was not revived, players joining other local clubs, Mason and M'Farlane for example joining Airdrieonians.

 Controversies

-The club's first Lanarkshire Cup tie in 1885–86 saw the Shamrock beat Royal Albert F.C. by 9 goals to 1.
-However the Royalists protested that Shamrock had "borrowed" three players from Alpha F.C. of Motherwell who were Cup-tied, having already played in the Scottish Cup for Alpha, and therefore were not eligible for the competition.
+The club's first Lanarkshire Cup tie in 1885–86 saw the Shamrock beat Royal Albert by 9 goals to 1.
+However the Royalists protested that Shamrock had "borrowed" three players from Alpha of Motherwell who were Cup-tied, having already played in the Scottish Cup for Alpha, and therefore were not eligible for the competition.
 The match was replayed and Royal Albert won 6–0.

 The Shamrock gained an early notoriety for violence on the pitch.
-In the club's first Scottish Cup run, Shettleston F.C. protested unsuccessfully about rough play after Carfin had won in their first round tie, and Airdrieonians F.C. also did so after their second round tie; the Plains F.C. also protested after their Lanarkshire Cup tie in the same season, after a match which saw the Shamrock introduce "the game of fisticuffs" after the Plains left-half-back had been carried off with a broken leg after a foul on him.
+In the club's first Scottish Cup run, Shettleston protested unsuccessfully about rough play after Carfin had won in their first round tie, and Airdrieonians also did so after their second round tie; the Plains club also protested after their Lanarkshire Cup tie in the same season, after a match which saw the Shamrock introduce "the game of fisticuffs" after the Plains left-half-back had been carried off with a broken leg after a foul on him.
 Slightly ironically, Airdrieonians had beaten Shamrock 3–2 in the second round of the Scottish Cup, but the Scottish FA reversed the result on considering two counter-protests from Shamrock; firstly, that the winning goal had come when there were some people on the pitch, and, secondly, one of the Onians (Sharp, who had "quarrelled with the Clyde", and whose identity the Clyde club apparently passed on to the Shamrock) had not been registered with the club for the required one month before the tie.

 After losing 11–0 at Morton in the fourth round, Shamrock protested against the Greenock side's rough play; however the referee gave evidence that "any rough play came at the hands of the Shamrock half-backs", and the Shamrock lost its 10s protest deposit.